slimgroup/Software.SEG2021/BGTimeLapseCCS.jl/README.md

 ## Reproduce the examples

 Examples in the SEG abstract are in the `script` folder.
-A proper order to run the examples is: first run *MakePermPoro.jl* to convert acoustic velocity to permeability and porosity, then run *TwoPhase.jl* to generate CO2 concentration by two-phase flow simulation, then run *MakeTimeLapseV.jl* to convert CO2 concentration percentage to time-lapse velocity models through Patchy saturation model, next run *GenerateData.jl* to generate seismic data through wave-equation, and finally, run *IndependentRecoveryX.jl* to recover the image for each vintage independently, and run *JointRecovery.jl* to recover the images for each vintage jointly through joint recovery model.
+A proper order to run the examples is: first run *GetBGSlice.jl* to download the BG Compass dataset and take out the 2D slice used in the numerical experiment, then run *MakePermPoro.jl* to convert acoustic velocity to permeability and porosity, then run *TwoPhase.jl* to generate CO2 concentration by two-phase flow simulation, then run *MakeTimeLapseV.jl* to convert CO2 concentration percentage to time-lapse velocity models through Patchy saturation model, next run *GenerateData.jl* to generate seismic data through wave-equation, and finally, run *IndependentRecoveryX.jl* to recover the image for each vintage independently, OR run *JointRecovery.jl* to recover the images for each vintage jointly through joint recovery model.
 A script *PlotResults.jl* is also provided to plot the results through PyPlot.

 ## Citation